 You might watch HGTV for entertainment, or to get ideas on your next DIY project.
 OR, you might watch to get tips for your next career as a house flipper.
 If this is the case, you should pay attention, because you can’t believe everything you see on TV.

-HGTV is meant to be an escape and as such the shows most often have a happy ending.
+HGTV is meant to be an escape time and as such the shows most often have a happy ending.
 As they should.
-But shows like Flip or Flop and Good Bones make flipping houses look (relatively) easy, thus inspiring a whole generation of entrepreneurs.
+But house flipping shows like Flip or Flop and Good Bones make flipping a house look (relatively) easy, thus inspiring a whole generation of entrepreneurs.

 Flip or Flop

 The story: a married couple (now divorced) Tarek and Christina El Moussa buy houses that are falling apart, they renovate them, and then try to turn a profit.
 Both had a background in real estate before they began to flip houses.